cs-24-sw-8-11/User-guide/README.md

 ## Setup
 You will receive an APK file for your android phone, please install this application on your device and launch it.

+To install a third party APK file, follow these steps:
+* Enable unknown applications (usually under Settings > Security in settings)
+* Download the APK file to your device
+* Click on the file in your file browser and click install

 It will be required to have an internet connection to participate in the tests

 You will be presented with a login/register page, please click register and specify a username and password, **Please don't use a critical password**.